Updated: Feb 8

 Try a different tuning

 Remember when you were a kid and you just couldn’t quite figure out how certain things were played, no matter how hard you tried and your fingers turned into a pretzel?
 If you’re a guitar player, try mastering a different tuning.
-You’d be surprised how playing the same old things in a tuning different that you’re used to can lead to all new things.
+You’d be surprised how playing the same old things in a tuning different than you’re used to can lead to all new things.

 Start with a different instrument.
 Maybe you usually start writing a song with a beat, or a guitar for example.
 Don’t!
 Start with something else.
 How many classics from the ’70s have a killer bass line and you can’t even remember the rest of the instruments?
 You don’t have to be great at playing the instrument itself, but maybe you’ll come up with a new idea.
 Even perhaps play your instrument in the STYLE of another instrument.